andrew henderson menu

 This business visa will not lead to citizenship and a passport, but it is super easy and is good for a second residence where you can live and establish ties.

-If you’re not ready to get one of the available second residencies in Europe by putting $300,000 in a bank account, you could ease your way into planting the second residence flag by doing something simpler in a place like Cambodia first.
+If you’re not ready to get one of the available second residencies in Europe by putting US$300,000 in a bank account, you could ease your way into planting the second residence flag by doing something simpler in a place like Cambodia first.

-It is also an interesting option for having another place where you could potentially live, at least part-time.
-If you are a perpetual traveler and you are looking to establish some bases, Europe is certainly one option.
-However, if you are looking for something a little more frontier with some opportunities to do business or invest, Cambodia would be a great base to set up in Asia.
+It’s also an interesting option to have another place where you could potentially live, at least part-time.
+If you are a perpetual traveller and you are looking to establish some bases, Europe is certainly one option.

 You won’t find that as much or to the same degree in Europe.
 Even the non-EU programs still expect a large real estate investment and substantial fees.
-So, while it’s nice to keep “affordable” European residence programs on your radar, don’t think that they are your only option.
+So, while it’s nice to keep ‘affordable’ European residence programs on your radar, don’t think that they are your only option.

-If you would like help finding the right residence program for you – whether it one of the second residencies in the EU or elsewhere – feel free to reach out to our team.
-We help people create holistic offshore plans every day and we would love to help you get started.
+If you would like help finding the right residence program for you – whether it is one of the second residencies in the EU or elsewhere – feel free to reach out to our team

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.